Potential Multibaggers Pt.3: Momo Has Mojo

 Conclusion

 I think Momo is another Chinese hidden gem, just as Baozun.
-With such huge growth expectations in a huge market, in which the company could grow extensively over the next years and decades, this is stock that may be a multibagger over the next years.
-Therefore I have opened a position in this stock.
+With such huge growth expectations in a huge market, in which the company could grow extensively over the next years and decades, this is a stock that may be a multibagger over the next years.
+Therefore, I have opened a position in this stock.
 I will add and keep adding to my position if they keep delivering.

 This was the third part of my series of potential multibaggers.
 With these high growth companies, you should be prepared for some more volatility, but as long as you keep your eyes on the road, mostly they are greatly rewarding.
 It is also better to take several of these potential multibaggers in your portfolio to spread the risk.
 But one thing: don't sell them for any petty reason as a price drop or some speculative assumptions.
-Probably you will have to buy them back later at much more elevated price.
+Probably you will have to buy them back later at a much more elevated price.

 In the next few articles in this series, I will highlight some other growth stocks that could be potential multibaggers.